SiteSaviors/forever-in-color/FOUNDER_WORKFLOW.md

 ## Keeping this guide handy
 - Open this file → right-click the tab → Pin.
 - Optional: Add a link from README.md to this file.
-- Keep this as your first tab daily.
+- Keep this as your first tab daily alongside `agents.md`.

 ---